 When these signs started to be removed in 2012, many of them were original installations (dating back to 1982 or since).
 Some of them had been patched many times, with new symbols, new operator names, new fuel prices and even new service area names, but they were usually same 1980s sign underneath.
 These signs are now required to be removed by 30 January 2022, although as with most old road signs there are likely to be some that get forgotten.

 The Diverge Sign was also revised in 1982, with the symbols being removed and operator header board being added.
 Some signs had the wording the wrong way round, reading "Services Hilton Park", but this was an error.
+Some service areas at roundabouts had these, or attempts to recreate them, placed on the roundabout.
 These signs were also replaced in April 2012, with a new version that has the operator logo in the middle of the sign.
-This is except in Northern Ireland, where the 1982 version is still being installed.
+This is except in Northern Ireland, where the 1982 version is still being installed in places.